DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Related work

 \subsection{Monocular object distance estimation}

-Utilizing camera characteristics and vehicle height as inputs, \citet{ali2016distance} used a geometric model to determine how far apart two cars were from one another.
-If any vehicle with a different height comes, this strategy would fail.
-A lightweight network was employed by \citet{bertoni2019monoloco} to predict human position from 2D human postures.
-By adding a depth regression module to the Faster R-CNN based structure and an additional keypoint regressor to enhance performance for objects close to the camera, \citet{zhu2019learning} made a significant contribution to the field of generic object distance estimation.
-A framework that splits the problem of monocular 3D object identification into a few smaller tasks, including object depth estimation, was suggested by \citet{cai2020monocular}.
-In order to address the information loss caused by the 3D to -2D projection, they suggested a height-guided depth estimation technique.
-A network with an R-CNN based structure was used by \citet{zhang2021regional} to achieve object identification and distance estimate concurrently.
+Ali and Hussein \cite{ali2016distance} used a geometric model incorporating camera characteristics and vehicle height as inputs to determine the distance between two cars.
+Bertoni \etal~\cite{bertoni2019monoloco} employed a lightweight network to predict human positions from 2D human postures.
+A generic object distance estimation was developed by adding a depth regression module to the Faster R-CNN-based structure and an additional keypoint regressor to improve performance for objects near the camera \cite{zhu2019learning}.
+Cai \etal~\cite{cai2020monocular} proposed a framework that breaks down the problem of monocular 3D object recognition into smaller tasks, including object depth estimation, and introduced a height-guided depth estimation technique to address the information loss caused by the 3D to 2D projection.
+An R-CNN-based network was used to achieve object recognition and distance estimation simultaneously \cite{zhang2021regional}.